Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Introduction

 {\textbf{\sffamily{Acknowledgement.}}} The first author carried out this work during his visit to the University of Utah and thanks Christopher D. Hacon for his hospitality.
-Both the first and second authors thank Caucher Birkar for his constant support and helpful comments, as well as Christopher D. Hacon for his helpful discussions.
-The second author was supported by BMSTC and ACZSP.
-The third author expresses his gratitude to his advisor Meng Chen for great support and encouragement.
-He would also like to thank Chen Jiang for very effective discussions about Section 5.
+Both the first and second authors thank Caucher Birkar for his constant support and helpful comments, as well as Christopher D. Hacon for helpful discussions.
+The third author expresses his gratitude to his Ph.D. advisor Meng Chen for great support and encouragement.
+He would also like to thank Chen Jiang, Fanjun Meng, and Lingyao Xie for very effective discussions about Section 5.
+We would like to thank the anonymous referee for the numerous suggestions and corrections that improved this article considerably.

+The second author is supported by National Key Research and Development Program of China (2025YFA1018100).
+The third author is supported by a KIAS Individual Grant (MG106901) at Korea Institute for Advanced Study.